Skip to main content

 Experimental Feature: The Funscript Player uses streaming mode, which is experimental and not recommended for general play.
 The protocol and behavior may change in future firmware updates.
 Use at your own risk and always test at low intensity first.

 Sync your OSSM with funscript files for video-synchronized playback.
-Load a video and matching .funscript file, connect via Bluetooth, and enjoy automated motion control.
+Load a video and matching .funscript or .csv file, connect via Bluetooth, and enjoy automated motion control.

 Requirements